Natural Remedies for Atrial Fibrillation

 Inflammation and Heart Disease

-One of the strategies to treat AF is to address a possible underlying cause: inflammation.
+One of the natural remedies for atrial fibrillation is to address a possible underlying cause: inflammation.
 Inflammation has been linked to atrial fibrillation as a marker than can predict an increased risk of developing the condition.

-The kind of inflammation that affects heart disease is low-grade, chronic inflammation.
-This occurs when there are substances in the body those triggers an immune response over a long period of time.
-These substances can come from your environment, such as cigarette smoke and other toxins, from your diet, and from your body itself, like from excess fat cells.
+- The kind of inflammation that affects heart disease is low-grade, chronic inflammation.
+This occurs when there are substances in the body those trigger an immune response over a long period of time.
+These substances can come from your environments, such as cigarette smoke and other toxins, from your diet, and from your body itself, like from excess fat cells.

-Next up are some lifestyle and diet changes that you can make to reduce inflammation and your risk for AF.
+- Next up are some natural remedies for atrial fibrillation lifestyle and diet changes that you can make to reduce inflammation and your risk for AF.

 First, let’s take a look at foods that promote inflammation.
 You’ll want to limit or avoid these foods as much as possible: